 Network documentation: what is it?
 Who uses network documentation?
 Do you need it?
-Network documentation isn’t exactly a topic that’s going to trend on any social media platform soon (unless, of course, there’s a security breach, ahem), but still: it’s an important consideration for most businesses that rely on the network to help a business chug along.
+Documenting network info isn’t exactly a topic that’s going to trend on any social media platform soon (unless, of course, there’s a security breach, ahem), but still: it’s an important consideration for most businesses that rely on the network to help a business chug along.

 What Is Network Documentation?

 What is network documentation?
 It’s documenting your IT network (for anyone reading this that’s not in the know, by network, we don’t mean your social network…that’s what Facebook and Instagram are for!).
-When you document your IT network, you’re creating a record for the people who work on the network with visual and written depictions on how everything in the network relates to one another and the information needed to fix when something goes wrong.
+When you document your IT network, you’re creating a record for the people who work on the network with visual and written depictions on how everything in the network relates to one another, IP addresses, devices, any applications with third-party data, connections, and the information needed to fix when something goes wrong.
 In other words: network documentation solves problems and cuts out stress.

-Good network documentation (often via good network documentation software) helps keep networks up and running, reduces the mean-time-to-repair when something does go wrong, and helps the people who work on networks make decisions that increase efficiency.
-It’s a map when you’re lost, it’s a user’s manual when you need to fix something, it’s a security advisor that lets you know when the latest update or patch was, and so on.
+Good IT documentation (often via good network documentation software that gives you a solid knowledge base of information accessible in a few clicks) helps keep networks up and running, reduces the mean-time-to-repair when something does go wrong, and helps the people who work on networks make decisions that increase efficiency.
+It’s a map when you’re lost, it’s a user’s manual when you need to fix something, it’s information on routing, it’s a security advisor that lets you know when the latest update or patch was, and so on.

-• Map of the entire network, including the network devices and port connections
+- Map of the entire network, including the network devices, IP addresses, port connections, and applications

 Who Uses Network Documentation?